ryotoru/sdg/README.md

 * **EHR-Friendly**: Designed for cleaning Electronic Health Record (EHR) data.

 ## Structure
-**codes** all the codes in used
+**codes** all the code files. <br>
-*histogram.py*: The core module for generating histograms and KDE plots with adaptive binning and data cleaning.
+*histogram.py*: The core module for generating histograms and KDE plots with adaptive binning and data cleaning.<br>
-*windsorp.py*: Contains utility functions to save plots into a gridded PDF and to save the Winsorized DataFrame to a CSV.
+*windsorp.py*: Contains utility functions to save plots into a gridded PDF and to save the Winsorized DataFrame to a CSV. <br>
-*pipeline.py*: Integrates the plotting and utility functions into a single, configurable workflow.
+*pipeline.py*: Integrates the plotting and utility functions into a single, configurable workflow. <br>

-*final.py*: The main entry point to run the complete analysis pipeline.
+*final.py*: The main entry point to run the complete analysis pipeline. <br>
-*column.py*: Provides a utility to generate a summary CSV of all columns, their data types, and missing value statistics.
+*column.py*: Provides a utility to generate a summary CSV of all columns, their data types, and missing value statistics. <br>

 ## Installation